LANDERSONN25/Security-Strategy-KultureReimagined/README.md

 Goals and Outcomes:

-Security Readiness: By implementing an incident response plan and acceptable use policies, Kulture Reimagined can proactively address potential threats, ensuring security preparedness at all levels of the organization.
+Security Readiness: By implementing an incident response plan, a security awareness training, and acceptable use policies, Kulture Reimagined can proactively address potential threats, ensuring security preparedness at all levels of the organization.
 Client Trust: Clients can have greater confidence knowing that Kulture Reimagined is committed to protecting their sensitive data and follows best practices for cybersecurity.
 Ongoing Improvement: The risk assessment and policies will be reviewed and updated periodically to address new and evolving security threats.
 This project serves as a key step in building a resilient cybersecurity posture for Kulture Reimagined, safeguarding both its operations and client relationships.